You use it every day.

-Conversely, the New Zealand dollar only gets a weighting of 4.21%.
-Making it the seventh heaviest currency in the WTI.
-Which is due to the smaller amount of trade we do with New Zealand.
+Conversely, the New Zealand dollar only gets a weighting of 4.21%, making it the seventh heaviest currency in the WTI.
+This is due to the smaller amount of trade we do with New Zealand.

 These weightings aren’t static though.
 Every year they are reviewed and updated.
 Ensuring that they are always up to date in providing the best data possible.

 Generally speaking the AUD/USD pairing and the TWI actually move in sync.
 Though there are rare occasions where they will part ways.
 Such was the case during the 1997 Asian financial crisis.

 For now though we’ll only focus on the AUD/USD pairing as the most common and important exchange.

 Whether you’re trading the Aussie dollar directly, trading shares or simply just buying groceries then understanding currency movements can help you.

 What most people really care about is where the dollar is headed.
 Whether it’s going up or down in value, there is always going to be winners and losers.
 And it impacts you more than you might think.